sanskarram981/sanskarram981.github.io/README.md

 ### **Face Mask Detection (python, computer vision, opencv, darknet):**

-• A simple machine learning model for face mask detection which can be used to detect the presence or absence of face mask.
+• A simple machine learning model for face mask detection which can be used to detect the presence or absence of face mask.<br />
-• Used yolov3 darknet framework for implementing the machine learning model and applied transfer learning technique.
+• Used yolov3 darknet framework for implementing the machine learning model and applied transfer learning technique.<br />
 • Used opencv for image processing and model inference purpose.

 ### **Flutter App Development (python, computer-vision, tflite, dart):**
-• Successfully built a Flutter App to identify 20 different plant leafs with some pictures using realtime database with smartphone camera
+• Successfully built a Flutter App to identify 20 different plant leafs with some pictures using realtime database with smartphone camera.<br />
-• Used yolov3 tensorflow api for implementing the machine learning model and applied transfer learning technique for finetuning of the model.
+• Used yolov3 tensorflow api for implementing the machine learning model and applied transfer learning technique for finetuning of the model.<br />
 • Converted tensorflow model to tensorflowlite model and integrated in the flutter application.

 ---